bemmbo/recruiting-frontend-test/README.md

 5. **Fix table selection behavior**: Currently, the selector of the first table remains selected when continuing to assign invoices.
 This behavior should be modified so that the selector does not stay selected.

+6. **Add typings for useState**: The useState hooks currently lack typings.
+Adding typings would provide stronger type checking and increase the robustness of the code.

+7. **Improve button and table behavior**: The behavior of buttons and tables could be better managed.
+This could involve tweaking interaction effects, changing how data is loaded and displayed, or refining the user experience in other ways.

+8. **Consider adding alerts**: Alerts could be used to provide immediate feedback to users or to handle errors more gracefully.

 # Getting Started with Create React App